dwightjack/wok-pkgs/packages/task-ssh/docs/README.md

   },
   commands: {
     // list all files in /home/www/public
-    // just if the target has a path property
+    // only if the target has a path property
     list: {
       test: (target) => !!target.path,
       exec: 'ls -la <% target.path %>',